bensaufley/old-personal-website/source/pages/resume.md

 ## Skills

-**Languages:** Proficient in Go, Node.js, TypeScript/JavaScript, MySQL, Postgres, HTML (HAML, Pug, Slim), CSS (SASS, PostCSS), PHP, Ruby, and shell.
-Experience with Kotlin, Java, Swift and MongoDB.
+**Languages:** Proficient in Go, Node.js, TypeScript/JavaScript, MySQL, Postgres, HTML (HAML, Pug, Slim), CSS (SASS, PostCSS), PHP, Ruby, and bash/zsh.
+Experience with Kotlin, Java, Python, Swift and MongoDB.

+**Software:**

-**Frameworks and Libraries:** Proficient in Webpack and Babel, React/Preact/JSX, Styled Components, Redux, Jest, Next.js, Mocha/Chai, jQuery, Ruby on Rails, Rspec/Capybara, Wordpress, Express.js and Sinatra.
+Proficient in Webpack and Babel, React/Preact/JSX, Styled Components, Redux, Jest, Next.js, Mocha/Chai, jQuery, Ruby on Rails, Rspec/Capybara, Wordpress, Express.js and Sinatra.
 Experience in Spring and Ktor.

-**Software:** Proficient in Adobe Creative Cloud suite, Sketch, Figma, Git, Windows and Mac environments, Docker and Kubernetes, AWS and GCP.
+Proficient in Git, Windows and Mac environments, Docker and Kubernetes, AWS and GCP.
+Manage infrastructure via web UIs and CLI as well as Helm and Terraform.
 Develop in Visual Studio Code, RubyMine, and Xcode for Swift.
-Analytics in DataDog and Grafana via Prometheus.
+Analytics in DataDog and Grafana via Prometheus & Loki.
+Design in Adobe Creative Cloud suite, Sketch, Figma.
 Office suites are no problem.
 Use vim when handy, but no hjkl – arrow keys exist for a reason.

 References availablue [upon request](/contact)